arjkb/personal-story/_posts/blog/2018-05-10-Visit-to-the-Museum.md

 *DISCLAIMER: I have no idea how much of what I saw in the museum is a fact.
 Read this article with a pinch of salt.
 And don't quote me on anything.*

-I read a couple of months ago that there was a special exhibition of Leonardo da Vinci at the New Mexico Museum of Natural History here in Albuquerque, and decided it would be a great idea to check it out today.
+I read a couple of months ago that there was a [special exhibition of Leonardo da Vinci at the New Mexico Museum of Natural History & Science](http://www.nmnaturalhistory.org/exhibits/temporary-exhibits/da-vinci-genius) here in Albuquerque, and decided it would be a great idea to check it out.

-Of course, the museum showcased a bunch of interesting things, from dinosaurs, to rare gems.
+Of course, the museum showcased a bunch of interesting things, from dinosaurs to rare gems.
 But the highlight however, was the aforementioned da Vinci exhibition.
 As a matter of fact, the da Vinci section was spread across multiple floors.

 ### Mona Lisa
 Something that I've been curious about all my life is the [Mona Lisa](https://en.wikipedia.org/wiki/Mona_Lisa).
 In fact, one of the prime reasons I went to the whole exhibition was to learn as much as I can about Mona Lisa specifically.
 All these years, I never really understood why that particular painting has gathered the international acclaim it has.
 I believe beauty lies in the eyes of the beholder, but nevertheless I also believe there are better portraits of more beautiful women.